aaliyanexe/Meme-Generator/meme-generator/README.md

 - Styled Components for scoped styling
 - Uiverse components for buttons and UI elements
 - **Imgflip API** for meme templates

+The app also **generates a new meme image whenever you click the "Get a new image" button**, allowing users to browse different meme templates instantly.

 ---